Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 #### Next we can clone the Git repository that includes all the files we need for the lab in SageMaker Studio.

-On the Left side menu click on the Git repository icon and then the Clone a Repository button.
+On the Left side menu click on the Git repository icon and then the **Clone a Repository** button.

 ![](assets/image40.png)

-You will then enter copy the Git URL below for the repository in the popup window and then click CLONE
+You will then copy the Git URL below for the repository in the popup window and then click CLONE

 [https://github.com/dylan-tong-aws/snowflake-sagemaker-workshops](https://github.com/dylan-tong-aws/snowflake-sagemaker-workshops)